strongloop-community/loopback-sdk-ios/docs/GettingStarted.md

 application with LoopBack you'll want to use the LoopBack SDK directly (LoopBack.framework) independent of the Guide Application.

-Once you have the [StrongLoop Suite](http://strongloop.com/strongloop-suite/) installed and are ready to develop LoopBack applications (see [Requirements](#requirements) for more information on what you'll need):
+Once you have the StrongLoop
+installed and are ready to develop LoopBack applications (see [Requirements](#requirements) for more information on what you'll need):